Research Support Program (RSP)

-- The Research Support Program (RSP) is intended to be an annual cycle funding program to foster the development and growth of innovative and transformational research activities.
+- The RSP is intended to be an annual cycle funding program to foster the development and growth of innovative and transformational research activities.

 - The RSP is a strategically focused Auburn University investment strategy that promotes promising and impactful new lines of research as well as the growth of collaborative and/or interdisciplinary teams that are built upon the foundations of science.